vetsuisse-unibe/NGS-course-docs/mapping.md

 bwa mem -t 8 -M -R '@RG\tID:2019111402\tPL:illumina\tPU:HHV75DSXX.4\tCN:UBern\tLB:BT134-LIB\tSM:BT134'  ../refIdx/chr14.fa  BT134_R1.fastq.gz BT134_R2.fastq.gz | samtools sort -@8 -m 5G  -o BT134.sorted.bam -
 samtools index BT134.sorted.bam
 ```
-Notice the command ends with - which means that the input to the command _samtools view_ from _\<STDIN>_ and not from a file.
+Notice the command ends with - which means that the input to the command _samtools sort_ from _\<STDIN>_ and not from a file.
 The indexing of a bam file is done using _samtool index_.
 This is required for further visualing and variant calling steps.

 #### Task